-Thought-provoking short films about art and creative practice that promote scholarship, understanding, and visionary thinking.
+We specialize in supporting artist-led productions and creating thought-provoking short films about art and creative practice that provide insight into process and the nature of visionary thinking.

 Who is behind the scenes?